 6. Employee Benefits — The employee handbook contains an explanation of the various employee benefits your company offers.
 The HR manual should go into each benefit in further detail to provide information HR managers need should questions related to benefits arise.

 7. Attendance Policies — As with the benefits, your HR manual needs to go into greater detail regarding attendance policies.
-For example, how are requests for religious holidays handled, what is the definition of a serious health condition, when is a return to work certification required, and, when is bereavement leave granted.
+For example, how are requests for religious holidays handled, what is the definition of a serious health condition, when is a return to work certification required, and, when is bereavement leave granted?

-8. Separation From the Company — Topics to include in this section include policies and definitions related to resignations, terminations,
+8. Separation From the Company — Topics to include in this section include policies and definitions related to resignations, terminations, appeal of terminations, eligibility for re-employment, alternate job placement, job abandonment, and death of employees.

 9. Complaints and Grievances — In this section, you need to cover what constitutes a valid complaint or grievance and the process for moving complaints and grievances through the management system, especially complaints regarding discrimination, harassment, and retaliation.